-As you observed earlier using the SoapUI application and Python, the Unified CM provisioning and serviceability APIs are SOAP based.
-To build the web portal, you will leverage the same Python modules you used previously in this lab in addition to some additional modules used to create the web server and REST APIs you will be building.
+As discussed earlier, the Unified CM provisioning and serviceability APIs are SOAP based.
+To build the web portal, you will leverage the same Python modules you used previously in this lab in addition to some additional modules to implement the logic for your front-end APIs.

 In this section, you will review the following: